< Back to all posts

 Science of Reading contrasts with other reading instruction philosophies such as the discredited Balanced Literacy approach, which “emphasizes the importance of surrounding children with books and allowing them to spend quiet time reading literature that interests them.
 It includes some phonics, but the instruction is less structured.”

-How does Science of Reading interact with spelling instruction and spelling tests?
+How does Science of Reading interact with spelling instruction?

 Being a fluent, successful speller is a critical aspect of student success in the Science of Reading approach.